 It carries a 45-megapixel full-frame sensor with best-in-class autofocus, which gives it an edge over its competitors.

 Its face tracker is so good that it can find them even if they are covered, which comes in handy while shooting a wedding.

 - IBIS system able to compensate up to 8 stops

 It is pretty expensive, no doubt about it, but at the same time, it leaves a lasting impact and is praised by its users.

 Sony Alpha A7R IV

 Sony A7R IV is for those who want to be dynamic with their post-production process.

-With excellent image quality, the A7R IV also performs really well as it’s able to shoot at 10fps, which is helped by its 567 point autofocus system.
+With excellent image quality, the A7R IV also performs really well as it can shoot at 10fps, which is helped by its 567-point autofocus system.

 It packs other impressive features like: